Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can understand Van Damme.
+Only God can judge the whole mankind.
+Only Jayesh can judge God

-Updated on: [6/11/2024]
+Updated on: [7/11/2024]
 <!-- #jokeEnd -->